The Story of Zacchaeus and Jesus

 |What is the next homily by Father Hanly in this Liturgical Cycle? ||32nd Sunday in Ordinary Time, Year C|

 |Who was Father Hanly?||Father Denis J. Hanly was a Maryknoll Missionary|

 |How can we find other homilies by Father Hanly?||By Liturgical Calendar or by topic or by title|

 Information about Father Hanly’s homily for 31st Sunday in Ordinary Time, Year C

 All Rights Reserved.

-If you would like to use this transcript please contact us at email@example.com for permission.
+If you would like to use our transcript of this sermon (updated 2022), please contact us for permission.

 Father Hanly's sermon for 31st Sunday in Ordinary Time, Year C, "The Story of Zacchaeus and Jesus" was delivered on 3rd November 2013.
 It is sometimes hard to accurately transcribe Father Hanly's reflections, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.